Important Legal Disclaimer

 - Owner-occupier vs investor ratio

-A good property buyers agent Australia will cover these new apartment checklist items as part of their standard service.
-Ask upfront if these apartment checklist items are included in your buyers agent cost.
+A good professional will cover these items as part of their service.
+Ask upfront if these checks are in your fee.

 Questions to Ask About Apartment Expertise